system

 On POSIX systems, the return value can be decomposed using WEXITSTATUS and WSTOPSIG

-The related POSIX function popen makes the output generated by command
+The related POSIX function popen makes the output generated by command available to the caller.

 [edit] Example